-The following contract is est Communication Sciences & Di Standing Comn nittee of the Communication Sciences & Si sorders (Wis es) (student) The student named above will matriculated student in the Conthe completion of the responsible upon completion of contractual complete the contractual responsible tudent's record and considerate nmunication Scientilities outlined in all requirements, insibilities by the nces & Disorders Program at St this contract.
-Probationary sta provided no other cause for p deadlines listed in the contract ockton Univers tus will cease to probation arises will result in a ity subject to be in effect Failure to a hold on the Effective date of contract: This contract will remain in each is received by the Chair of the - completion Responsibility/Task Relevant Faculty Member Additional Notes Deadline Verified (Initialed) Chair, Academic and Professio nal Standing Cor mmittee By signing below, I indicate that at I have received a copy of this contract and agree ee to abide by its s provisions.
-Student / Date / Witness to student's signature Date
+The following contract is estab Communication Sciences & Disc The student named above will be matriculated student in the Comme the completion of the responsibility upon completion of contractual complete the contractual responsibility student's record and consideration nunication Scientities outlined in requirements, sibilities by the nces & Disorders Program at Sto this contract.
+Probationary stat provided no other cause for p deadlines listed in the contract ockton Univers tus will cease to robation arises will result in a ity subject to o be in effect s.
+Failure to a hold on the Effective date of contract: ıntil the listed ta sks are completed and verificati on of completic on is received Responsibility/Task Relevant Faculty Member Additional Notes Deadline Verified (Initialed) Chair, Academic and Profession al Standing Con nmittee By signing below, I indicate that I have received a copy of this contract and agree to abide by its p provisions.
+Student / Date

+/ Witness to student's signature Date